 You may be wondering why this concerns us – after all, isn’t data protection an IT thing?

 No. It’s not.
 Corporate events involve “regular and systematic collection of personal data on a large scale”.
 If you’re collecting business cards, sign-ups or feedback forms, you’re collecting data that could be used to identify a given person, and so GDPR applies.

-GDPR is retroactive – it applies to the data you’ve already collected in addition to brand new data.
-This means you have a year to recontact and warm up everyone whose data you hold, and secure their consent to remain on your list (and to any other correspondence you may want to send them).
-It also demands increased data hygiene – reviewing your backup practices for electronic data, and looking through physical records, including drawers full of business cards, to make sure you’re not holding ‘expired’ data acquired without consent.
+GDPR also demands increased data hygiene – reviewing your backup practices for electronic data, and looking through physical records, including drawers full of business cards, to make sure you’re not holding ‘expired’ data acquired without consent.

-What should we do about GDPR right now?
+What should we do to become GDPR compliant?

-There’s a lot of prep work to be done.
+GDPR compliance is basically a three stage process.
 Firstly, there’s data hygiene – checking to see what you’re holding, how you got it and how you’re storing it.
-Secondly, there’s consent – contacting everyone on your list and ensuring they still want to be there.
-Thirdly, there’s planning how you’ll collect data in future.
+Secondly, there’s the LIA – establishing what data you’re collecting, what for, and why you can’t operate in any other way.
+Thirdly, there’s planning how you’ll collect data going forward.
 How will you make sure that the data you collect is secure?
 How will you confirm that people understand how you’re using it?
-How will you build consent into your networking and marketing process at every stage, without undermining your message?

 GDPR is a serious matter, but at the bottom line it’s about individual rights and communication.
-Yes, businesses must be aware of the rules and the penalties for non-compliance, for not making data a priority – but it will help to see the opportunities in doing so, and the brand value that can be built.
+Yes, businesses must be aware of the rules and the penalties for non-compliance – but it will help to see the opportunities in doing so, and the brand value that can be built.